taylorjdawson/Content/projects/Plasma MVP/JavaScript/Apply Exit/task.md

 In order to keep out Plasma Chain in sync with the Plasma Contract we need to update the `PlasmaChain` when an exit begins on the Plasma Contract.

-1. Define an `applyExit` function with an event as it's only argument

-This function should deconstruct the event arguments then mark the UTXO as spent.

-## Exit Listener

 1. Create an event listener for the `ExitStarted` event.

-The logic for this listener will be similar to the `DepositCreated` event listener.
-On emit of an event, the `applyExit` function should be invoked.
+> The logic for this listener will be similar to the `DepositCreated` event listener.

+2. Deconstruct the event arguments to find the UTXO position and use it to mark the UTXO as spent.